-You could have someone sitting on a toilet in a busy street with a sign that says something like: ”We take care of your toilets and tenants also on Sundays!”
+You could have someone sitting on a toilet in a busy street with a sign that says, “We take care of your toilets and tenants also on Sundays!”

 Ideally, these are homes in the same neighborhood.

-The treasure hunt could take place in just one house (ideally with the parents present) or several houses.
+The treasure hunt could occur in one house or several houses (ideally with the parents present).

-A certain percentage of the people will call you to tell you that the envelope was empty.
+Some people will call you to tell you the envelope is empty.

-This can be a conversation starter so you could find out their needs and maybe convert them into potential clients.
+This can be a conversation starter so you can discover their needs and convert them into potential clients.

 How to Track the Performance of Guerrilla Marketing

-I already wrote a larger article about campaign performance tracking in this article, which is rather focused on digital marketing and Google analytics.
+I already wrote about campaign performance tracking in this article, which focuses on digital marketing and Google analytics.